ibm-cloud-docs/secrets-manager/service-connection.md

 # Securing your connection to {{site.data.keyword.secrets-manager_short}}
 {: #service-connection}

 To ensure that you have enhanced control and security over your data when you use {{site.data.keyword.secrets-manager_short}}, you have the option of using private routes to {{site.data.keyword.cloud}} service endpoints.
 Private routes are not accessible or reachable over the internet.
-By using the {{site.data.keyword.cloud_notm}} private service endpoints feature, you can protect your data from threats from the public network and logically extend your private network.
+By using the {{site.data.keyword.cloud_notm}} private or virtual service endpoints features, you can protect your data from threats from the public network and logically extend your private network.
 {: shortdesc}

+## Setting up private endpoints for {{site.data.keyword.secrets-manager_short}}
+{: #endpoint-setup}

-## Before you begin
+### Before you begin
 {: #prereq-service-endpoint}

 You must first enable virtual routing and forwarding in your account, and then you can enable the use of {{site.data.keyword.cloud_notm}} private service endpoints.
 For more information about setting up your account to support the private connectivity option, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).